Secured-Finance/contracts/README.md

 ```

 #### How to run Slither Analyzer
+0. Install `pip3 install slither-analyzer`
 1. Run `npm run flatten`
 2. Delete the duplicated contract as mentioned in `How to run Mythril` section
 3. Run `npm run security:slither`
+4. Check the generated report named `secured-finance-slither.txt` in the project root

 As of now, Slither will refer to the flatten contracts rather than ones in `build`.
 This might affect the slither behavior: generating duplicated messages, etc.